Lumi-supercomputer/lumi-userguide/docs/eap/index.md

 8. If your code needs a GPU-aware MPI

 9. Launch your application with `srun`.
-They are no `mpirun`/`mpiexec` on LUMI.
+There are no `mpirun`/`mpiexec` on LUMI.
 You should always use `srun` to launch your application.
 If your application doesn't use MPI you can omit it.

 Once your job script is ready, you can submit your job using the `sbatch` command.